• Home

 left him for the trite trope of another man.

-He remembers how he stood in Bed, Bath & Beyond
+He stood in Bed, Bath & Beyond

-pondering how one outfits a new life
+and pondering how one outfits a new life

-out of such stuff as towels and kitchen tools
+out of such stuff as towels and kitchen tools.

-he needed to connect with the comfort
+he needed to connect with the comforting continuity

 Now, all these years and another wife later,

-not knowing that she was thinking
+not knowing that she is thinking

 of him standing perplexed in the store,